wberman27/web-module-challenge-scope-and-closure/README.md

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+"Dan rolled a" will always be the same, but his roll number is different.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of 'newRoll' is block scope.